phillwatson/accumulator/README.md

 **IMPORTANT:** The start dates are inclusive.
 Whereas, the end dates are exclusive.

 ### Design
-The principal concern is to provide a mechanism to accumulate data at various resolutions whilst minimizing the number of trips to the warehouse.
-A secondary concern is to allow the accumulation to be spread over a number of threads, in order to improve the performance.
+Although the library intent is to provide a mechanism to accumulate data at various resolutions whilst minimizing the number of trips to the warehouse.
+Its primary concern is to allow the accumulation to be spread over a number of threads, in order to improve the performance.

+The implementation of `ResolutionRepository` is
+As the data is immutable, and multiple threads will produce the same data, conflicts aren't important.
+Whoever writes it first wins.
+Without transactions, other threads can read the data as each batch is completed.